 In the past we’ve glossed over flexbox and the basics of how it works.
 But actually applying flexbox to your workflow can be challenging because it’s such a complicated addition to the CSS spec.

-Read Also: 6 CSS Tricks to Align Content Vertically
+Read Also: 6 Ways to Align Content Vertically with CSS

 With Flexbox Froggy you can learn all the basics of flexbox with a fun webgame involving frogs and lilypads.
 I know it sounds crazy but this is seriously an awesome webapp.

 You start at level 1 and slowly work your way through 24 different levels teaching the many aspects of flexbox orientation.
 The early levels start easy by asking you to align one or two frogs along a single container.
 Early lessons also include tips and suggestions to help you along the way.